jo-makar/esp8266-toolbox/README.md

 - The default WiFi access point IP address is 192.168.4.1
 - Go to http://192.168.4.1/wifi/setup to set the WiFi station config

-# Logging framework
-A logging framework akin to Linux's syslog(3) is available from log/log.h.
-The default for all subsystem logging levels (eg MAIN_LOG_LEVEL) is LEVEL_INFO and can be changed at runtime with log_raise() or log_lower().

-An example use case from user_init.c:
-    INFO(MAIN, "Version %s built on %s", VERSION, BUILD_DATE)

-Would produce the following log entry:
-    00:00:15.506: info: user_init.c:13: Version 1.0.0 built on Aug 10 2017 06:52:39
-which is comprised of system time (hours:minutes:seconds.milliseconds), log level, file path and line number and finally entry proper.

-The log entries are sent to UART0 (with the default baudrate and params) and stored in a buffer for use elsewhere, eg served by web page or sent by mail.

-Run `make log` to execute a host application that will read the output produced from UART0 including the generated log entries.
-The Linux application log/uart0/uart0 is provided to support USB-UART bridges that can use non-standard baudrates only via ioctl() calls, eg the CP2104.

 # HTTP server framework
 A simple HTTP server framework that support multiple simulatenous clients is implemented in http/.